-In general, if you’re planning on teaching English abroad, there is about a 50/50 chance you will need to obtain some kind of criminal background check before or during the hiring process.
-In some countries, a background check is required to qualify for a visa like in South Korea.
-In other cases, the individual school that hires you may request a background check.
+As an English teacher overseas, there is about a 50/50 chance you will need to obtain some kind of U.S. criminal record check before or during the hiring process.
+For instance, a U.S. criminal background check is required to qualify for a visa in countries such as South Korea.
+It is also very likely that the individual school that hires you request a background check.

 For Americans teaching English abroad, the most common type of background check required is an FBI criminal background check, also known as an Identity History Summary Check.

-For some countries or schools abroad, a local or state criminal background check will suffice, but an FBI criminal background check is recommended or required in most instances, especially for those interested in teaching English in Asia.
-It's also possible that you will need to obtain some kind of background check locally in the country where you decide to teach once you arrive.
+For some countries or English language schools abroad, a local or state criminal background check will suffice.
+However, an FBI criminal background check is recommended or required in most instances, especially for those interested in teaching English in Asia.
+It's also possible that you will need to obtain some kind of criminal record check locally in the country where you decide to teach once you arrive.
 In those cases, the school that hires you will likely direct you on where to obtain the check; most of the time at a local police station or government office.

 For quicker results, you can obtain your FBI criminal background check through a channeler that can expedite the process for an additional fee.
 Here is a list of FBI Approved Background Check Channelers.

-**Many times, criminal background checks for teaching English abroad are required to have an apostille which is a certification used to further authenticate a document for international use.
-If an apostille is required, when applying for the FBI criminal background check, check to see if the processing agency can help you with the apostille.
+PLEASE NOTE: **Many times, criminal background checks for teaching English abroad are required to have an apostille which is a certification used to further authenticate a document for international use.
+If an apostille is required, when applying for the FBI criminal background check, check to see if the processing agency can help you with it.
 If not, you will need to obtain the apostille once you receive the background check.
-It is common for people go through this organization for the apostille assistance.**
+It is common for people to go through this organization for the apostille assistance.**

 Be sure to talk with your International TEFL Academy Admissions Advisor if you have any questions about whether or not you need a background check before you head abroad.